 The ultimate way to arrive at Gibbston Valley Winery is via helicopter.
 When you land, you’ll be whisked off to your private villa surrounded by the estate’s organic and historic pinot noir vineyard.

 No corners are cut when it comes to amenities.
 Each accommodation is sumptuously decorated and has covered decks and a private sun-kissed courtyard – ideal for that afternoon tipple.
 Which you can also enjoy, fireside, in the main lodge, with its striking stone façade and high-pitched roof; this is also where movies are screened and dinner is served.
-Continue the wine theme with an indulgent vinotherapy treatment in the on-site spa.
+Continue the wine theme with an indulgent vinotherapy treatment in the on-site spa at this luxury accommodation in Queenstown.

 3 best things to do at Gibbston Valley Lodge & Spa